HeitorSF5/Delivery-App/README.md

   - Upon clicking `Register`, you must enter an email and password:
     - **Email**: In total it **must** be at least `12 characters long`.
 It will also not let you register an invalid email format.
     - **Password**: Must be *at least* `6 characters long`.
 You can use any characters you wish.
+    - If succcessful, a new user of the `Customer` type will be created and inserted into the database.
+You can login with this new user as well!

   ---
 </details>